Aryan8912/System-Design_Interview/Spotify-System-Design.md

-Designing an Online Music Streaming Service Like Spotify This article focuses on developing an object-oriented design for an Online Music Streaming Service similar to Spotify using C++.
+# Designing an Online Music Streaming Service Like Spotify

+This article focuses on developing an object-oriented design for an Online Music Streaming Service similar to Spotify using C++.

 The system aims to deliver a comprehensive music streaming experience.

-System Requirements
+## System Requirements

 The Online Music Streaming Service should:

-User Account Management: Manage user registrations, profiles, and subscriptions.
+1. **User Account Management**: Manage user registrations, profiles, and subscriptions.
-Music Library Management: Maintain a library of songs, artists, and albums.
+2. **Music Library Management**: Maintain a library of songs, artists, and albums.
-Streaming and Playback: Enable streaming of music and manage playback settings.
+3. **Streaming and Playback**: Enable streaming of music and manage playback settings.
-Playlist Management: Allow users to create and manage personalized playlists.
+4. **Playlist Management**: Allow users to create and manage personalized playlists.
-User Recommendation System: Offer music suggestions based on preferences and listening history.
+5. **User Recommendation System**: Offer music suggestions based on preferences and listening history.

-Core Use Cases
+## Core Use Cases

-Registering and Managing User Accounts
+1. **Registering and Managing User Accounts**
-Browsing and Streaming Music
+2. **Browsing and Streaming Music**
-Creating and Editing Playlists
+3. **Creating and Editing Playlists**
-Recommending Music
+4. **Recommending Music**
-Handling Subscriptions and Payments
+5. **Handling Subscriptions and Payments**

-UML/Class Diagrams
+## UML/Class Diagrams

 Key Classes:

-MusicStreamingService: Manages the system.
+- `MusicStreamingService`: Manages the system.
-User: Represents a subscriber.
+- `User`: Represents a subscriber.
-Song: Represents an individual music track.
+- `Song`: Represents an individual music track.
-Playlist: Manages a collection of songs.
+- `Playlist`: Manages a collection of songs.
-Subscription: Handles subscription details.
+- `Subscription`: Handles subscription details.
 ```cpp
 #include <iostream>
 #include <vector>